mstites/waxMelter/software/testing/testing.md

 * button2multiple is my preliminary implementation of managing multiple buttons and tracking long presses on the state button, which I plan to use for power off functionality.

 ## Relay
-Relies on the Button2 package as seen is Button2.
+Relies on the Button2 package as seen is button testing.
 Pressing the select button toggles the status of the relay, when connected.
 The example is "relayControl".

+## Temperature
+Relies on the Button2 package as seen in testing.
+Pressing the up button takes a temperature sample.
+The example is "tempTest".
+Will need to calibrate the sensor and the curve.